 *Please note: the last two sentences also apply to the above-average person.

 You can teach dollar-cost averaging to your child by simply letting her put a certain amount of money into a savings account every month.
 It should be the same amount each time, and on the same day of the month.
 You have to also be teaching them the “why” behind doing this, since a savings account doesn’t have a share price, and it won’t gain much interest.
 You’re building the dollar-cost averaging habit though.

 I’ve heard parents say things like, “when I was a kid, you could buy a pack of gum for a quarter.”
 That’s a great way to start a conversation about inflation, but if you only tell your kids how cheap things were and don’t explain why, they’re going to be thinking things were cheap for no reason when you were a kid.
 It will be confusing for your child, and if you don’t use it as a lesson, you’re really just complaining.

 Your kids need to understand why things were cheaper when you were younger.
 They need to grasps the concept of inflation, and the fact that it isn’t going anywhere but up.
-They also need to understand that wages rise with inflation, so that they’re not afraid of everything costing more than they can afford.
+They also need to understand wages rise with inflation, so they’re not afraid of everything costing more than they can afford.